Skip to main content

 This section focuses on proving the Bitcoin settlement security properties introduced in Chapter 3.4.4.

-Lemma 3 (Completeness): An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.
+Theorem 5 (Completeness): An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.

 Proof: An honest operator publishes valid claims and sub-program results within the required time windows, ensuring no inconsistencies arise.
 As a result, no watcher can unlock a Disprove Script, and the operator is not penalized.
 To save space, the details are omitted here.

-Lemma 4 (Soundness): A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid Disprove transaction.
+Theorem 6 (Soundness): A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid Disprove transaction.

-If the dishonest operator does not publish Φ\Phi within Δclaim\Delta_{claim}, the operator will be penalized.
+Proof: If the dishonest operator does not publish Φ\Phi within Δclaim\Delta_{claim}, the operator will be penalized.
 During the Claim Phase, the dishonest operator publishes Φ\Phi.
 SNARG.Vrfy\texttt{SNARG.Vrfy} will fail locally for watchers, they raise a challenge within Δchallenge\Delta_{\text{challenge}}, moving the protocol to the Challenge Phase.
 If the operator does not publish the result of all sub-programs within time Δassert\Delta_{assert}, the operator will be penalized.

 If there is a disproved algorithm allowing watchers to unlock a Disprove Script with inputs and outputs published by the operator that contradict the sub-program execution, then a dishonest operator cannot escape penalties.